Back to Posts

 California state flag at the state capitol

 California has moved quickly on artificial intelligence policy across deepfakes, digital replicas, health care disclosure, insurer guardrails, privacy, and political ads.
-This post tracks what is already law, what did not make it, and what is currently pending.
+This post tracks what is already law, what didn't make it, and what is currently pending.
 It links to the official bill pages so you can verify every claim.

 Related: State AI Legislation TrackerEU AI Act Compliance Guide for U.S. Businesses